sandhyaparna/Data-Science/Natural Language Processing/Approach.md

 * Entity disambiguation: Sometimes it is possible that entities are misclassified, hence creating a validation layer on top of the results is useful.
 Use of knowledge graphs can be exploited for this purposes.
 The popular knowledge graphs are – Google Knowledge Graph, IBM Watson and Wikipedia. <br/>
 ##### Word2Vec
 Word2Vec, GloVe <br/>
+word2vec representation is created using 2 algorithms: Continuous Bag-of-Words model (CBOW) and the Skip-Gram model. <br/>
+Algorithmically, these models are similar, except that CBOW predicts target words (e.g. 'mat') from source context words ('the cat sits on the') i.e 'predicting the word given its context' , while the skip-gram does the inverse and predicts source context-words from the target words i.e 'predicting the context given a word'. <br/>

 Google's trained Word2Vec http://mccormickml.com/2016/04/12/googles-pretrained-word2vec-model-in-python/
 https://www.analyticsvidhya.com/blog/2017/06/word-embeddings-count-word2veec/ <br/>
 https://towardsdatascience.com/understanding-feature-engineering-part-4-deep-learning-methods-for-text-data-96c44370bbfa <br/>